 When will my second appointment take place?

-Second doses are booked between 11 and 12 weeks after the first dose.
-The Joint Committee on Vaccination and Immunisation (JCVI) has advised the first dose of the vaccine provides a high level of protection but the second dose is still important to provide longer lasting protection.
+The Joint Committee on Vaccination and Immunisation (JCVI) has said that the 1st dose of the vaccine provides a high level of protection but the 2nd dose is still important to provide longer lasting protection.

 I received a text message asking me to book my vaccination appointment by clicking on a link.
 Should I open it?

-We are sending out invitations by text message to book your vaccination appointment online.
+We are sending out invitations by text message to book your or your child's vaccination appointment online.

 The text contains a unique booking code and you will be asked to provide this and your postcode when booking online.
 No other personal information is required.